vedantnaik/CS6240MapReduceSpring2016/readme.txt

 ---------------------------------------------------------------------------
 - Please ensure that the JAVA_HOME is pointing to the right location
 - Please ensure that the HADOOP_HOME is pointing to the right location
+- Give execution (chmod -R 777) to your HADOOP_HOME
 - Please ensure that the namenode, datanode are working prior to running the program - 'jps' is the command that will show you the running daemons
-- Please ensure that you have the input files in the correct format
+- Please ensure that you have the input files in the correct format in the folder titled 'all' in the same folder as the Makefile

 Details about the script that runs the job on AWS:
 --------------------------------------------------